Constant negative news stories are instilling 'learned helplessness' in Americans

 We already know that being exposed to negative news raises one's stress in the short term.
-New research indicates it can also hurt the quality of your work in the long term.
+Now recent research — published in 2015 — indicates it can also hurt the quality of your work in the long term.

 "We believe that negative news influences how we approach our work and the challenges we encounter at the office because it shows us a picture of life in which our behavior does not matter.
 The majority of news stories showcase problems in our world that we can do little or nothing about.
 We see the market dropping 500 points or ISIS poised to attack, and we feel powerless to change those outcomes.
 In psychology, believing our behavior is irrelevant in the face of challenges is called 'learned helplessness,' which has been connected with low performance and higher likelihood of depression."